 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Mononucleosis, infectious mononucleosis, or “mono,” refers to a group of symptoms that affect some people, most commonly after infection with the Epstein-Barr virus.
-Mono is also known as glandular fever.
+Mononucleosis, infectious mononucleosis, or “mono”, refers to a group of symptoms that can occur after infection with the Epstein-Barr virus (EBV).
+Mono symptoms include fatigue, a fever, and a sore throat.

 Symptoms can vary between age groups.
 In young children, any symptoms that appear tend to be mild.
 In teenagers and young adults, however, they can be more severe.

 Here, learn more about the symptoms and treatment of mono.

 - a high fever

 - a headache